 Prior to joining Critical Path Institute, Dr. Hanna spent 11 years in the Antibacterial Research and Development Unit of Pfizer Global Research and Development.
 She was the Research Project Leader for multiple Antibacterial Drug Development programs and also led an innovative translational research team focused on understanding pharmacodynamics and pharmacokinetic relationships for novel antibacterial agents spanning early discovery to Phase 2 development.
-She has contributed to 40+ peer-reviewed publications in 16 high-impact journals, most notably, three journal supplements focused on TB drug development tools, diagnostics, and regulatory approaches in Clinical Infectious Diseases and Journal of Infectious Diseases.
+She has contributed to 40+ peer-reviewed publications in 16 high-impact journals.
+Most notably, 3 journal supplements focused on TB drug-development tools, diagnostics and regulatory approaches in Clinical Infectious Diseases and Journal of Infectious Diseases.

 Debra received her doctorate in Microbiology from North Carolina State University, and her Bachelor of Science degree in Microbiology and Immunology from Colorado State University.
 Dr. Hanna’s passion for tuberculosis research began with her postdoctoral fellowship at the University of California, San Diego and motivated her to pursue a career in antibiotic drug development.
 As Executive Director of CPTR, she has expanded the reach of C-Path partnerships with key stakeholders in the global health community and positioned the organization as a global leader in data collaboration and consensus-based science approaches designed to deliver outcomes.